You can’t really, fully see London in 3 days. So, should you go? I say, absolutely!

 Uber and Bolt both work well in London, but you are better off using the subway during the day anyways.
 Keep in mind that at night and especially at weekends you may have to wait a bit to get a car.

 Luggage storage in London

 You can find luggage storage facilities at all train stations in London.
 You need to book in advance.
 Stasher is a good company with reliable service.

 Get a data plan for your smartphone

-Walking around London will be a whole lot better if you can use data to consult Google Maps or to call an Uber.
+Walking around London will be a whole lot better if you can use data to consult Google Maps or call an Uber if necessary.
 Make sure your phone works in London and that you have a good data plan.

-Tap water is safe to drink in England but honestly vile.
+Tap water is safe to drink in England and you will find many places where you can refill your bottle.
 You may want to take a bottle with a filter with you to save on plastic.

 Mind the scams

 London is not immune from pickpockets – keep your eyes open in crowded places, especially in the underground and in underground stations.
 Scams are also common.
 I have already mentioned the 3 cups or 3 cards game which you surely know.